redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/instana.md

 #### `localAgentPort`

-_Require, Default=42699_
+_Required, Default=42699_

-Local Agent port instructs reporter to send spans to the instana-agent at this port.
+Local Agent port instructs reporter to send spans to the Instana Agent listening on this port.

 ```yaml tab="File (YAML)"
 tracing: